 View Printer Friendly Version

-The aim of the dotNetRDF Project is to create an Open Source .Net Library using the latest versions of the .Net Framework to provide a powerful and easy to use API for working with RDF.
-Our aim is to provide an effective way for working with reasonable amounts of RDF in .Net.
+The aim of the dotNetRDF Project is to create an Open Source .Net Library using the latest versions of the .Net Framework to provide a powerful and easy to use API for working with RDF, SPARQL and the Semantic Web.
+Our primary aim is to provide an effective way for working with reasonable amounts of RDF in .Net.

-We provide support for various different backing Stores in the Library as well as an API which allows arbitrary Stores to be plugged into the library.
+We provide support for various different backing Stores in the Library as well as an API which allows arbitrary Stores to be plugged into the library and lets you handle much larger quantities of RDF.
 Currently we support the following 3rd party stores:

 dotNetRDF is developed by the following people, please see the Developers for more information on our developers.